 The Swiss surrealist and science fiction artist HR Giger (1940-2014) is most famous for winning the 1980 Oscar for Best Visual Effects for his involvement in creating the aliens in the film “Alien”.

 The HR Giger Museum has the largest permanent collection of paintings, sculptures, furniture, and film designs by H.R.
 Giger in addition to regularly changing temporary exhibitions.
 The museum is a true delight to science fiction fans but might be nightmare-inducing to others.

 Adjacent is the small Tibet Museum, with a small but high-quality display of Tibetan art and cultural objects.
 Admission is pricy but the Swiss Museum Pass is valid, as it is in the Giger Museum and Gruyères Castle.

 Gruyères is hugely popular with day-tripper tourists, who spew out of buses at a high rate on weekends and during summer.
 However, Gruyères is beautiful and absolutely worth visiting and a pleasure when seen off-season, early in the morning, or late afternoon.

 Transportation to Gruyères is easy from the Lake Geneva region or from Bern making the town and castle a great day-trip destination whether traveling by car or train.
 The chocolate train is a popular excursion offered during the warmer months from Montreux.
-Bus tours are easy to book with more adventurous options also available.
+Bus tours are easy to book in the high season.

 Other sights in the immediate vicinity that combines well with a trip to Gruyères include the Maison Cailler chocolate factory (unlimited free sampling!), Les Bains de la Gruyère hot spring baths, and La Maison du Gruyère show cheese-making dairy.
 Gruyères is a year-round destination and as beautiful with winter snow as in summer, autumn, and spring.